You don’t have to outrun the bear. You only have to outrun the other campers.

 Passkeys, in one paragraph

 Passkeys are FIDO2 credentials (the same phishing-proof technology YubiKeys use), stored in your password manager or phone secure enclave rather than on a physical key.
 Apple, Google, Microsoft, and 1Password are pushing them hard, and they’re gradually replacing passwords on major sites.
 Use them wherever offered.
-The mental model: 1Password is where your passkeys live day-to-day; your YubiKey is the root of trust that unlocks 1Password itself.
-If 1Password is ever compromised, your YubiKey is the wall.
+The mental model: 1Password is where your passkeys live day-to-day; your YubiKey guards the door to 1Password itself.
+If 1Password’s servers are ever breached, what saves you is that your vault is encrypted with your master passphrase and Secret Key โ€” neither of which ever leaves your devices (FAQ 5).
+The YubiKey adds the other half: phishing-proof sign-in, so even someone who tricked you out of your passphrase can’t complete a new login without the physical key.
 One clean hierarchy.

 Tier 3: The Recovery Kit and Fire Drill